-When Montgomery County, Maryland, Public Schools close early due to weather/emergency related dismissal, OLV will also close.
-There will be no After-Care available on a weather/emergency-related early dismissal.
+When MCPS closes early due to inclement weather, OLV will also close.
+There will be no After-Care available on a weather-related early dismissal.
 We expect parents to pick up their children as close to the early dismissal time as possible and late fees will be incurred for parents who arrive beyond such dismissal times.